rpsffx/zess/packages/core/README.md

 **Returns:** An array containing the reactive store object and a setter function

 - `Store<T>`: The reactive store object with getters for each property
-- `SetStoreFunction<T>`: A function that updates the store, accepting either a new partial state object or a function that takes the current state and returns a new partial state
+- `SetStoreFunction<T>`: A function that updates the store, accepting either a new partial state object (merged with existing state) or a function that takes the current state and returns a new partial state.
+Properties set to `undefined` will be removed from the store

 **Example:**